suggestionsbot/suggestions-bot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Has unit-tests, if applicable
 - [ ] New features have attached cooldowns
 - [ ] Any new strings are localized correctly
-- [ ] These works work on both new and old style suggestions
+- [ ] These work on both new and old style suggestions
 - [ ] All interactions have been deferred